aytarozgur/Find-Something-In-Big-Documents/README.md

 # Find-Something-In-Big-Documents

-In this homework, we are going to indentify the top-*N* most frequent @mention and #hashtag entities.
+We are going to indentify the top-*N* most frequent @mention and #hashtag entities.
 The dataset contains 20 million Turkish Tweets and can be downloded from [here](http://www.kemik.yildiz.edu.tr/data/File/20milyontweet.rar).

 Your project **must** be a valid maven project. `mvn clean package` must produce an executable jar file named **trending.jar** under the target directory.